 New students moving from another Primary School to commence High School years at Plympton International College are encouraged to attend a Transition Day at the end of their Year 7.
 Your child will spend a day (usually in November) in a Year 7 class at Plympton International College.

 During this time, they will attend differing 'Senior Year' classes to get a feel for how their curriculum and choices will change in their Senior Years.
 Just a sample of classes they might attend include:

 Parents are far from forgotten - you are also encouraged to attend an information evening and Question & Answer opportunity session.
-A terrific way for you also to feel comfortable with all the choices available around Plympton International College.
+This is a terrific way for you also to feel comfortable with all the choices available around Plympton International College.

 We recognise it is equally as important for all our parents to understand Senior School happenings to support your child.

 This information night also helps you to open communication channels with our Teaching, Management and Admin teams.
 Get to know us.
 Some personal time of your own to understand how we will be guiding your child through their Senior Education Years.